April 10th, 2018 | Julia Braime

-North East readers, we have one sensational date for your diaries, for THIS SUNDAY 23rd April 2017, from 11am till 3pm, we’ll be bringing the most lovely Brides Up North Luxury Wedding Show your way.
+North East readers, we have one sensational date for your diaries, SUNDAY 22rd April 2018, from 11am till 2pm, we’ll be bringing the most lovely Brides Up North Luxury Wedding Show your way.
 In the diary once a year only, this one is all sorts of lovely.
 Don’t miss it.

-We’ll be filling the gorgeous Pavilion at The Alnwick Garden with 30 of the region’s most wonderful wedding exhibitors.
+We’ll be filling the gorgeous Pavilion at The Alnwick Garden with 30 of the region’s most wonderful wedding exhibitors, plus, this time, popping up a tipi tent too, courtesy of our friends at Tipi Chic.
 Even if you’ve already got your venue in the bag, the setting and the suppliers are so bloomin’ amazing (literally) that you’ll leave feeling super inspired to create your own dream day.

-Its free to enter the event – and the Garden – for registered brides (or grooms, we’re not fussy!) plus one guest.
+Its free to enter the event – and the Garden for the day, BONUS! – for registered brides (or grooms, we’re not fussy!) plus one guest.
 So grab that wedding planning folder, and we’ll see you there!

 Each wedding at The Alnwick Garden is an original.